zhenyuWang/frontend-study-book/English/React/Lifecycle-of-Reactive-Effects.md

 All values inside the component (including props, state, and variables in your component’s body) are reactive.
 Any reactive value can change on a re-render, so you need to include reactive values as Effect’s dependencies.

 In other words, Effects “react” to all values from the component body.

+#### Can global or mutable values be dependencies?
+Mutable values (including global variables) aren’t reactive.

+A mutable value like location.pathname can’t be a dependency.
+It’s mutable, so it can change at any time completely outside of the React rendering data flow.
+Changing it wouldn’t trigger a re-render of your component.
+Therefore, even if you specified it in the dependencies, React wouldn’t know to re-synchronize the Effect when it changes.
+This also breaks the rules of React because reading mutable data during rendering (which is when you calculate the dependencies) breaks purity of rendering.
+Instead, you should read and subscribe to an external mutable value with `useSyncExternalStore`.\
+mutable [/ˈmjuːtəbl/] adj. 可变的，易变的\
+therefore [/ðerˈfɔːr/] adv. 因此，所以\
+purity [/ˈpjʊrəti/] n. 纯净，纯粹性

+A mutable value like `ref.current` or things you read from it also can’t be a dependency.
+The ref object returned by `useRef` itself can be a dependency, but its `current` property is intentionally mutable.
+It lets you keep track of something without triggering a re-render.
+But since changing it doesn’t trigger a re-render, it’s not a reactive value, and React won’t know to re-run your Effect when it changes.\
+intentionally [/ɪnˈtenʃənəli/] adv. 故意地，有意地

+As you’ll learn below on this page, a linter will check for these issues automatically.